touchlab/BadSwiftSimulator/README.md

 go through the list below,
 and make sure your computer is set up correctly.

-- Latest stable Android Studio, or IntelliJ IDEA
+- Latest stable Android Studio, or IntelliJ IDEA (with Android plugin enabled)
+- Fairly latest Android SDK installation
+- Android emulator (AVD), or an Android phone with USB debugging enabled (don't forget to bring a cable)
 - A JVM capable of running Kotlin 1.9.23 and Gradle 8.4 or newer (JVM 11 or 17 is preferred)

 _Bad Swift Simulator_ is mostly a regular Android project,